Saturday, December 31, 2016

 Here north of Taipei in the park where I go for a smoke break from work there’s a dotty-looking cat lady who walks round every evening putting down little plastic bowls of Friskies for the strays.
 They wait for her under parked cars and glare at me with their alien eyes as I smoke my mini cigars.
 They know me.
 They know I’m onto them.

-But as for the homeless woman missing one arm who hangs out on the other side of the park--does woman cat lady ever bring something for her?
+But as for the homeless woman missing one arm who hangs out on the other side of the park--does our cat lady ever bring something for her?
 Never.
-I chat with the woman and put change in her bowl a few times a week.
-Meanwhile the cat lady feeds these alien parasites, helping ensure the next generation.
+I chat with the homeless woman and put change in her bowl a few times a week.
+Meanwhile the cat lady feeds these alien parasites, raising up the next generation.

 I watch her as she makes her rounds, the distracted air, the nervous twitch on her face, brain eaten away by the Toxo.

 When is the world going to wake up?
 How obvious does it have to get?
-It’s gotten to the point that these invading felines have begun hardwiring humans to work for them.
+It’s to the point that these invaders have begun hardwiring humans to work for them.

 Did I say humans?
 Maybe I should say fakes, androids.